offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 - <a name="APP_DISPLAY_NAME_FORMAT" href="#APP_DISPLAY_NAME_FORMAT">`APP_DISPLAY_NAME_FORMAT`</a>:
   Format how the application display name presented in every page title.
-It is only used if <a href="#APP_SLOGAN">`APP_SLOGAN`</a> is set:
+It is only used if <a href="#APP_SLOGAN">`APP_SLOGAN`</a> is set.:
   ```ini
   APP_DISPLAY_NAME_FORMAT = {APP_NAME}: {APP_SLOGAN}
   ```

 - <a name="RUN_USER" href="#RUN_USER">`RUN_USER`</a>:
   Operating system user name that is running Forgejo.
-If it is omitted it will be automatically detected as the current user:
+If it is omitted it will be automatically detected as the current user.:
   ```ini
   RUN_USER =
   ```

 - <a name="RUN_MODE" href="#RUN_MODE">`RUN_MODE`</a>:
   Application run mode, which affects performance and debugging: `"dev"` or `"prod"`.
-Mode `"dev"` makes Forgejo easier to develop and debug, values other than `"dev"` are treated as `"prod"` which is for production use:
+Mode `"dev"` makes Forgejo easier to develop and debug, values other than `"dev"` are treated as `"prod"` which is for production use.:
   ```ini
   RUN_MODE = prod
   ```

 - <a name="WORK_PATH" href="#WORK_PATH">`WORK_PATH`</a>:
   Path of the working directory.
-It sets the _<a href="#AppWorkPath">`AppWorkPath`</a>_ variable and may also be specified by the command line argument `--work-path` or an environment variable, `GITEA_WORK_DIR`, and defaults to the path of the Forgejo binary:
+It sets the _<a href="#AppWorkPath">`AppWorkPath`</a>_ variable and may also be specified by the command line argument `--work-path` or an environment variable, `GITEA_WORK_DIR`, and defaults to the path of the Forgejo binary.:
   ```ini
   WORK_PATH =
   ```